 Asset restructuring also involves a well-planned sale of intangible or tangible assets of the target company for generating cash.

 Restructuring of assets could also take the form of a divestitureDivestitureDivesting refers to the act of partially or entirely selling organizational assets to generate funds urgently. or a well-planned divestment that comprises of the assets sales of the company, or brand, or divisions or product lines to the third party.

 It can also be termed as an acquisition in reverse.

 Need for Divestment

 - Strategically selling of cash cowsCash CowsA cash cow is a company or a business unit that provides a consistent cash flow stream by capturing significant market share and requires a relatively lower capital investment and maintenance cost.
 In addition, products generated are standard and have consistent demand with higher returns at a lower risk.

 - Unlocking attractive value

-Sell-off could also be a part of asset restructuring process with the company selling a portion of its non-core business to any agreed upon third-party.
-This could be considered a normal practice by several huge companies for selling off or divesting their less profitable or non-profitable businesses for avoiding any further pressure on its key resources.
+Sell-off could also be a part of the asset restructuring process, with the company selling a portion of its non-core business to any agreed-upon third-party.
+It could be considered a normal practice by several huge companies for selling off or divesting their less profitable or non-profitable businesses to avoid any further pressure on its key resources.

 Many times the company might trade-off their lucrative but non-essential businesses to generate enough liquidity for continuing with its daily operations profitably.